MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 ### Modern document sets
 <a name="mds"> </a>

-In SharePoint Server Subscription Edition, the Document Sets is enhanced so that you can enjoy the same modern experience when using Document Sets in modern document library.
+In SharePoint Server Subscription Edition, the document Sets is enhanced so that you can enjoy the same modern experience when using Document Sets in modern document library.

 ### Remote Share Provider
 <a name="blob"> </a>